-One of the Element subprograms identified for implementation early in the Eight-Year Action Plan is HE 2.4(g) Affordable Housing Design.
-Subprogram HE 2.4(g) states "[t]he City will research affordable design principles, including in collaboration with other agencies and stakeholders, to determine potential viability in the City and pursue regulatory amendments."
+One of these Housing Element subprograms identified for implementation early in the Eight-Year Action Plan is HE 2.4(g) Affordable Housing Design and are the subject of this staff report.Subprogram HE 2.4(g) states "[t]he City will research affordable design principles, including in collaboration with other agencies and stakeholders, to determine potential viability in the City and pursue regulatory amendments."
+The City also contracted with BAE to assist with Subprogram 2.4(g) Affordable Housing Design.
+A subconsultant, Environmental Science Associates (ESA), was tasked with conducting the research identified in subprogram HE 2.4(g).